Polynomial integrable systems from cluster structures: Integrable systems on linearization of Poisson manifolds

-\begin{rem} {\rm A (generalized) cluster or upper cluster structure on $P$ is thus regular on $P$.
-On the other hand, a set $\Phi$ of free transcendental generators of $\CC(P)$ over $\CC$ consisting of regular functions on $P$ defines a seed $\Sigma$ in $\CC(P)$ with exchange set ${\rm ex} = \emptyset$, so the mutation equivalence class of $\Sigma$, composed of $\Sigma$ only, is regular on $P$ but may not be a cluster structure on $P$.
+3) A (generalized) cluster or upper cluster structure on $P$ is in particular regular on $P$.
+On the other hand, a free generating set $\Phi$ of $\CC(P)$ over $\CC$ consisting of regular functions on $P$ defines a seed $\Sigma$ in $\CC(P)$ with exchange set ${\rm ex} = \emptyset$, so the (generalized) mutation equivalence class of $\Sigma$, composed of $\Sigma$ only, is regular on $P$ but may not be a (generalized) cluster structure on $P$. \end{rem}